 While other spirits are known to take advantage of the glacial Icelandic waters, Reyka is the only vodka that is truly Icelandic, produced at the country's only distillery.
 The vodka is distilled from a mix of barley and wheat and the entire operation is "green," powered solely by the island's geothermal heat.

-This is an unbelievable vodka that is so clean, it's almost like drinking water.
+This is an unbelievable vodka that is so clean, it's almost like drinking the water it's made from.
 Enjoy it on the rocks (with pristine ice, of course) or mix it into any cocktail.
-You will not regret having this bottle in your bar.Continue to 7 of 11 below.
+You will not regret having this bottle in your bar.

-Poland is well-known for producing great vodka, so it's hard to choose just one.
+Poland is well known for producing great vodka, so it's hard to choose just one.
 When it comes to elegance both inside and out, U'Luvka is the vodka that will grab your attention.

-This vodka is exceptionally smooth and one of the cleanest you will taste.
-It has an oily aspect and is somewhat dry with a hint of sweetness.
-Like any premium vodka should, this one does just as well on its own as it does in a cocktail.
+Produced in the Cognac region of France, it uses sustainably sourced, fair trade quinoa from the Andes.
+This vodka is exceptionally smooth and clean with an oily aspect and a somewhat dry hint of sweetness.
+Like any premium vodka, it does just as well on its own as it does in a cocktail.

-The quality you find in this vodka follows through to the Fair Ethical Wine & Spirits other offerings.
-These include a couple rums, a gin, and a line-up of impressive liqueurs, including both coffee and chocolate options that are so useful in the bar.Continue to 9 of 11 below.
+The quality of the vodka follows through to Fair Ethical Wine & Spirits' other offerings.
+These include a couple of rums, a gin, and a lineup of impressive liqueurs, including coffee and chocolate, both of which are so useful in the bar.

 09 of 10

 Crystal Head is a bottle that will stand out on any liquor shelf it adorns.
 The skull shape may look like a novelty, but the spirit inside is a remarkable vodka.

 The bottle was inspired by the mysterious 13 crystal heads of legend.
-It is the result of a collaboration between the brand's co-founders, actor Dan Aykroyd and fine artist John Alexander.Continue to 10 of 11 below.
+It is the result of a collaboration between the brand's co-founders, actor Dan Aykroyd and fine artist John Alexander.